keyvanakbary/learning-notes/books/the-phoenix-project.md

 ### Managing handoffs

 The wait time is the "percentage of time busy" divided by the "percentage of time idle".
 If a resource is fifty percent busy, then it's fifty percent idle.
-The wait time is fifty percent divided by percent, so one unit of time.
+The wait time is fifty percent divided by fifty percent, so one unit of time.
 Let's call it one hour.
 So, on average our task would wait in the queue of one hour before it gets worked.

 If a resource is ninety percent busy, the wait time is "ninety percent divided by ten percent", or nine hours.
 A task would wait in the queue nine times longer than if the resource were fifty percent idle.